 The Proposed Emergency Solution:

-As our longer-term proposal for legal reform is being considered, the Campaign proposes that Member States establish, on an emergency basis, a Temporary Independent Oversight Panel to closely monitor and evaluate, in real time, the UN’s response to individual allegations of sexualized offences, and make expert recommendations on UN policies and procedures.
+The Campaign proposes that Member States establish, on an emergency basis, a Temporary Independent Oversight Panel to closely monitor and evaluate, in real time, the UN’s response to individual allegations of sexual offenses, and make expert recommendations on UN policies and procedures.
 The Panel would have powers to intervene immediately when current practices or actions pose or could pose further harm to victims or witnesses.

 Purpose: This interim proposal provides a way for the UN to immediately begin to win back the trust of donors, partner governments, beneficiaries, and the general public by demonstrating an openness to the external, unbiased scrutiny of experts.
 By independently monitoring and rapidly evaluating current UN policies and practices in real time, and course-correcting where needed, an Oversight Panel provides a way for the UN to continue to respond to individual allegations, without interruption and without further risk or damage to individuals, as longer-term solutions are being put in place.

 Detailed Proposal: Authorized, established, and funded by Member States, the Temporary Independent Oversight Panel will be independent of all other UN organizations, working for and reporting directly to Member States.
 The Panel will be composed of experts in the fields of law, criminal investigations, workplace investigations, law enforcement, sexual violence, etc.

 The Oversight Panel’s scope will include all sexual offenses — including internal complaints such as harassment and abuse of co-workers, and external complaints such as abuse and exploitation of persons in the local populations served by the UN.